gvwilson/sensibleadventures/nardica/nardica.md

 holding up the egg her aunt had given her.

 "Hm."
-Mister Mishra ran his fingers through his beard again.
+Mr. Mishra ran his fingers through his beard again.
 "Not much of a meal to grow on."

 "It'll do me fine."
 Iffy nodded toward the laser drill as casually as she could.
 "You mind I try a couple of pieces while you're out?"

-Mister Mishra shook his head.
+Mr. Mishra shook his head.
 "Nuh uh, girl.
 Nobody touches my darling without I'm here to watch."
 Metal fingers tapped the tabletop next to him.